rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

     While this technique *does* work (your web apps and websites will get the users' real IPs), Apache's own access logs *will not show the right IPs.* They'll usually show the IP of the container that your reverse proxy is in.
 This is apparently a problem with how Apache logs things.

-    I've found loads of solutions on Google, and none of them have actually worked for me.
-Watch this space for someone much smarter than I am to figure it out.
-In the meantime, you can check the proxy server's access logs if you need to see the IP addresses yourself, or check the logs of whatever web app you're installing.
+    You can check the proxy server's access logs if you need to see the IP addresses yourself, or check the logs of whatever web app you're installing.

 ### The Nginx website server